This is the multi-page printable view of this section. Click here to print.

 Managed (192.168.105.0/24)

-socket_vmnet is required for adding another guest IP that is accessible from the host and other guests.
+socket_vmnet can be used for adding another guest IP that is accessible from the host and other guests, without depending on vz.
+It must be installed according to the instruction provided on https://github.com/lima-vm/socket_vmnet.

 # Set up the sudoers file for launching socket_vmnet from Lima